Woman withdraws protection order against Somerset County DA; additional order remains

 In that application, the woman who withdrew her request said Thomas came to her house on numerous occasions — as recently as July 9 — and used a spare key outside the residence to let himself in.

-With the request dropped, Rullo cancelled a hearing Friday that would have been necessary to extend the protection order.
+With the request dropped, Rullo canceled a hearing Friday that would have been necessary to extend the protection order.

 Thomas, through his Pittsburgh defense attorney, maintains he is innocent of the charges against him and will challenge the accusations in court.